-Efficacy of adjunct therapy with citalopram to improve health-related quality of life and associated symptoms in patients with endometriosis: a randomized clinical trial
+Efficacy of adjunct therapy with citalopram to improve health-related quality of life and associated symptoms in patients with endometriosis: A randomized clinical trial

 Abstract